 You can walk to Parliament from here, past (Anglican) St. George’s Cathedral, known as “the people’s cathedral” for its role in the resistance against apartheid and the oldest cathedral in Southern Africa.
 When you’re passing, check out who’s playing in the basement Crypt Jazz Restaurant.
 It’s near the National Gallery for art lovers and the Company’s Garden, which dates back to 1652, for plant and urban landscape enthusiasts.
 At the Company’s Garden Restaurant you’ll find fresh and local flavors and I can vouch for their excellent melktert (milk tart), a South African specialty.

-- Amawele’s Brings True South African Cuisine to San Francisco
+- Amawele’s Brings South African Flavors to San Francisco

-- South Africa’s Most Eccentric Hotel and Ancestral Home of the Zulu Blonde: The George Hotel
+- South Africa’s Ancestral Home of the Zulu Blonde: The George Hotel

 From Zille’s, we headed to another of Cape Town’s can’t-miss foodie destinations, the Old Biscuit Mill.
 Here, dozens of food stalls open up to the crowds on Saturday morning.
 When you get tired of standing in endless lines and wowing at the selections, you can shop in a bunch of stores that are open all week or sit in a regular restaurant in this trendy old renovated mill complex.
 If you want to visit The Test Kitchen, which has a six-month waiting list, plan ahead and book.